-At Sampo Group, political involvement of any kind (e.g., participation in political activities and direct or indirect political contributions, such as financial donations, loans, sponsorships, and support of organizations funding political campaigns/parties) is prohibited if it is being done on the company’s behalf.
+At Sampo Group, political involvement of any kind (e.g. participation in political activities and direct or indirect political contributions, such as financial donations or contributions, loans, sponsorships, and support of organisations funding political campaigns/parties) is prohibited if it is done on the company’s behalf.

 Sampo Group employees have the right to participate in political activities and may volunteer their own time and resources to support the candidates and political parties of their choice.
 However, these activities must in no way suggest that Sampo Group or any of the Group companies are supporting or financing the political candidate or party in question.